tejuscs/ADBD-Labs/adb-dblink/adb-dblink.md

 </copy>
 ````

-- SQLPLUS into Autonomous Database to verify the data migration.
+- SQLPLUS into Autonomous AI Database to verify the data migration.

     ![This image shows the result of performing the above step.](./images/dblink7.png)